Get an annual AARP membership for only $12. Limited time offer.

 Our Final Thoughts on Consumer Cellular vs. Visible

 Visible offers solid nationwide coverage, 5G speeds, and unlimited data for low monthly fees.
+We like the plan’s simplicity, its affordable price for unlimited data, and that its taxes and fees are included in the monthly price.
 This carrier might be a better choice over Consumer Cellular if you enjoy traveling or want to stay in touch with loved ones in other countries, thanks to their international service.

 A potential drawback to keep in mind with Visible is their online-only customer service.
 Some older adults might be frustrated dealing with online chat and being unable to call a human for help if something goes wrong.
 On the other hand, Consumer Cellular offers customer service over the phone, and we’ve always had a pleasant experience with representatives.